jsunconf/2015.jsunconf.eu/contents/about/index.md

 ## What is an Unconf?

 Unconf means unconference.
 There is no schedule or speaker list in advance.
 Everybody can apply with a talk.
 Everybody can vote for talks.
 The talks with the most upvotes will be picked.
+The JS Unconf is organized by the <a href="http://www.bootev.org/">BOOT e.V.</a> and the <a href="http://www2.informatik.uni-hamburg.de/fachschaft/wiki/index.php/Fachschaftsrat">FSR Informatik der Universität Hamburg</a>.

-## JS Unconf is brought to you by:
+## Organizers:

 <div class="grid about">
   <div class="small-6 large-4 columns">